NormanLo4319/DS612_Data_Mining_with_Business_Applications_R/README.md

 ### Statistical Learning:
 ---
-In this section, we will explain the use of statistical learning.
+In this section, we explain the use of statistical learning.
 We are going to outline some of the key theoretical concepts that we used to build the founction of statistical learning.

 Learning Objectives:
 1. What is Statistical Learning?